SL79/TempHolding/README.md

 ## TL; DR

-Branches are tied to a specific issue
+ - Branches are tied to a specific issue

-Commits should be logical, atomic units of change that only encompass one task or one fix whose purpose can be clearly described in the commit message.
+ - Commits should be logical, atomic units of change that only encompass one task or one fix whose purpose can be clearly described in the commit message.
+ - All development work is to be

 ## Issues Log
-An issues log track bugs, improvements, feature requests and planned updates.
+Issues are used to track ideas, tasks, planned updates or bugs for project work.

-Changes made to repository files must be put into the project issues log first.
-Issue Log ID values are used in the Branch Name to allow reference back to a more detailed explanation of the requirement for making the commit.
+Required changes must be raised as a project issue first.
+Issue ID numbers are used in branch names to allow reference back to a more detailed explanation of the requirement.

 ## Branching Strategy